Victims: PG&E Still Has Rickety Power Line Near Paradise

-SAN FRANCISCO (AP) – Pacific Gas & Electric is still operating a rickety power line near the one that ignited a 2018 wildfire that wiped out the Northern California city of Paradise and killed 85 people, according to an expert inspection conducted as part of a legal claim.
+SAN FRANCISCO (AP) — PG&E is still operating a rickety power line near the one that ignited 2018’s devastating Camp Fire that wiped out the city of Paradise and killed 85 people, according to an expert inspection conducted as part of a legal claim.

-The potential hazards were spotted along a transmission line known as “Cresta-Rio Oso,” about 100 yards (300 feet) from another line, known as Caribou-Palermo.
+The potential hazards were spotted along a transmission line known as “Cresta-Rio Oso,” about 100 yards (91 meters) ) from another line, known as Caribou-Palermo.
 A rusting piece of equipment that failed in 2018 on the Caribou-Palermo line has been blamed for causing the fire that destroyed thousands of homes and other buildings, mostly in Paradise.

+Both the Cresta-Rio Oso and Caribou-Palermo lines are located in a canyon running along the Feather River in Butte County, about 25 miles from Paradise.
+PG&E had temporarily turned off the Cresta-Rio Oso line for maintenance before the destructive fire caused by the Caribou-Palermo line, which has since been permanently deactivated.

+In a statement, PG&E said it re-inspected the problems flagged by the victim’s expert and determined there were no immediate safety issues.
+But the utility also acknowledged some of the equipment needs to be fixed and is still trying to schedule a time to turn off the Cresta-Rio Oso line so it can make the necessary repairs.

+“We take questions about our infrastructure seriously because safety is our most important responsibility,” the San Francisco company said.

-The findings, made public Thursday by lawyers for victims who lost family members and homes, come as PG&E tries to persuade California Gov. Gavin Newsom that the company has turned over a new leaf as it tries to emerge from a bankruptcy case stemming from more than $50 billion in claimed wildfire losses.
+But the latest findings may raise further doubts about PG&E’s commitment to safety at a time the company is trying to persuade California Gov. Gavin Newsom that the company has turned over a new leaf as it tries to emerge from a bankruptcy case stemming from more than $50 billion in claimed wildfire losses.
 Newsom has threatened a government takeover bid of PG&E unless the company proves it can operate more safely.
+The governor’s office didn’t respond to a request for comment Thursday.

 A federal judge has also been pressing the utility to provide evidence that it has improved its safety practices and is thoroughly inspecting its transmission lines to reduce the risks of future fires.